The problem with ‘free’ is that it doesn’t generally pay many bills.

 - Any future plugins or addons that will be required for the project

 The marketing plan or strategy is a simple document that includes a list of marketing opportunities that you’ve identified for clients.

 Make sure to break down the costs in different phases so that clients have a clear idea of what they’re paying for.

 Optimize Your Paid Discovery Process

-Divide it into Phases
+Divide It into Phases

 The best thing to do is to divide your discovery process into different phases.

-Instead, you should hold off, and tell them that you’re going to gather information first.
+Instead, you should hold off and tell them that you’re going to gather information first.
 This extra bit of research may prove to be invaluable in the long run, and it also leaves an impression on the client that your services are in high demand.

 Prepare a Questionnaire